 This is what we did for the Marvel slot keywords.
 The competition however is higher for our niche, so it took far longer for us to rank.

 Low competition + low searches + large SEO campaigns = results.

 It might seem like a simple concept but it’s the best way to test if there’s something there, if not, rinse and repeat.

 The trick is to build up a combination of keywords, in this example “movie slot” can be coupled with “Gladiator Slot” or “Jurassic Slot”, all of these campaign make up a nicely sized, targeted site.

-Keyword research update 2017: There are great tools now nowadays to determine the difficult of a keyword – check out kwfinder.com for example.
+Keyword research update 2017: There are great tools now nowadays to determine the difficult of a keyword – check out kwfinder.com (now called Mangools) for example.